Kicking You When You're Already Down: The Multipronged Impact of Austerity on Crime: Empirical Specification

 \subsection{Identification}

 The key identifying assumption underpinning our empirical approach is that, irrespective of the intensity of exposure to austerity and conditional on control variables and fixed effects, districts experience common trends in crime.
+Taking into account the recent critique to canonical pre-trends testing made by \cite{Roth202X}, we provide a battery of evidence, using both our crime data series and using multiple approaches, in support of parallel trends in our setting.

-To provide support for the common trends assumption, we focus on the two years of pre-policy data, and implement placebo DD regressions.
+We first use our main data, focusing on the two years of pre-policy data, and implement placebo DD regressions.
 Specifically, we perform augmented versions of Equations \ref{Eq:DD1} and \ref{Eq:DD2} above, with the sole difference that in the placebo specifications $Post_t$ takes the value of 1 for the year 2012, and 0 for the year 2011.

 The results for both crime rates and crime concentration from these placebo regressions can be seen in Table \ref{tab:LAD_an_austerity_total_DD_logcrime_police2_1} and Table \ref{tab:LAD_an_austerity_total_DD_mcc_police2_placebo4}, respectively.
-Table \ref{tab:LAD_an_austerity_total_DD_logcrime_police2_1} shows that there is no evidence of pre-trends for crime rates.
+Table \ref{tab:LAD_an_austerity_total_DD_logcrime_police2_1} shows that there is no evidence of a violation of the parallel trends assumption.
 This is the case for crime as a whole, for both violent and property crime categories, and for the five individual crime types of interest.
-This is the case for both the continuous and the binary treatment specifications.
+It also holds for both the continuous and the binary treatment specifications.
 Table \ref{tab:LAD_an_austerity_total_DD_mcc_police2_placebo4} presents the crime concentration placebo regression results.
-Mirroring what we find for crime rates, we find no evidence of pre-trends for crime concentration as whole, or for violent or property crime categories.
+Mirroring what we find for crime rates, there is no evidence of parallel trends violation for crime concentration as whole, or for violent or property crime categories.
 This is true for both implementations of treatment definition.

-We interpret the results from these regressions as strong support for the common trends assumption.
+We then turn to our alternative crime data (the CSP level data series), and provide further support for parallel trends in our key crime rate specifications\footnote{We do not provide further support for the crime concentration outcomes, as the alternative CSP-level data series does not allow us to calculate crime concentration in the same way that our main crime data series (which in its raw form is at the street-level) does.}.
+We use the data to provide three complementary pieces of evidence in support of parallel trends: (i) placebo regressions based on a longer time period that extends back to 2009 (Table \ref{tab:CSP_2009_2012_an_austerity_total_DD_logcrime_police2_1}), (ii) graphical evidence of the pre-trends in the raw data in the extended pre-period (Figure \ref{fig:rawtrends}) and (iii) an application of the recent work by \citet{RR2022}, which provides bounds on our key treatment effects under the assumption of parallel trend violations (Table \ref{tab:honestDD_1} and Figure \ref{fig:HonestDID_1}).

+Taken together, the evidence we present here is strongly supportive of parallel trends in crime outcomes across areas of different exposure to austerity measures.